-In the 120-odd years between the Lumière brothers hosting the world’s first private film screening and Tom Cruise HALO-jumping into the city in ‘Mission: Impossible’, cinema has had a love affair with Paris that’s just as passionate as any other romance forged in the City of Love – and far more enduring.
+In the 120-odd years between the Lumière brothers hosting the world’s first film screening and Tom Cruise HALO-jumping into the city in ‘Mission: Impossible’, cinema’s love affair with Paris has proved just as passionate as any other romance forged in the City of Love – and far more enduring.

-Below, we present our pick of the 25 best films set in Paris, ranked – we should clarify – according to the artistic merits of the film, not the images of the city itself.
-This one is for cinéastes – although virtual tourists are also welcome.
+Below, you’ll find out pick of the 25 most magical movies set in Paris – ranked, we should clarify, according to the artistic merits of the film, not the images of the city itself.
+This one is for cinéastes – although virtual day-trippers are also welcome.

 RECOMMENDED: Full guide to the best French movies